department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/facilities-cms-weekly-sync.md

 * Nightwatch
   * Upcoming meeting with Testing Tools team to discuss implications
+* Vet Center
-* Vet Center centralized content (FAQs and Nat'l featured content)
+  * centralized content (FAQs and Nat'l featured content)
+  * training for national editors
+  * Breadcrumbs: when to use array vs derive from url?
+VAMC
 * Policies Page rollout (quick report)
 * Meta tags for VAMC
   - Design guide update
   - Implementing change
     - pros/cons for hard coding into FE or overriding in CMS
-* Breadcrumbs: when to use array vs derive from url?

 ## Wednesday, April 28